 Take off jewelry before showering and before applying perfumes, hairsprays, lotions or make-up.
 Avoid contact with household cleaning products.

-To clean, dilute lemon juice with water, dip the piece into the lemon bath, and gently swish the piece in the water.
-Remove the piece, rinse it with clean water, and pat dry.
+To clean, dilute lemon juice with water, dip the piece into lemon bath, and gently swish the piece in the water.
+Remove the piece, rinse it in clean water, and pat dry.
 This should remove dullness caused by body oils.